Graylog2/documentation/pages/configuration/https.rst

   # The password to unlock the private key used for securing the web interface.
   web_tls_key_password = secret

+**Possibly need to add domain to hosts file**
+You may possibly need to add your domain to the hosts file.
+Edit /etc/hosts and add a line for the IP and domain.
+Example:

+  10.0.0.99    mydomain.com

+**Restart service**
+Be sure to restart the service.
+If you can't connect to the website after, you should look at the log files for a hint as to what went wrong.
+If you see an error about an "overrun" it probably means you didn't generate your cert and key files correctly.

 Sample files
 ============